Does Medical Marijuana Hold Promise for Dementia Patients?

 “We screened a lot of cannabis chemovars and defined a few that are reducing the amyloid plaques in the brain.
 We also identified the mechanisms that are activated in the brain, how this occurs, and why they are reducing the plaques.
 We have very strong results showing improvement in the pathology of the disease in mice with quite advanced Alzheimer’s after treatment with specific molecules of cannabis.
 This includes improvements in the damage from the amyloid plaques in the brain and the neurons that were treated with the specific cannabis molecules, as well as improvement in their behavior as evidenced through various tests.”

-Although Dr. Meiri acknowledges that these experiments involved mice, it is a start and the anecdotal evidence is encouraging and compelling.
-Marijuana’s stigmatization appears to be giving way to scientific research into and optimism about the plant’s healing potential.
+Although Dr. Meiri acknowledges that these experiments involved mice, it is a start and the anecdotal evidence is encouraging.
+Marijuana’s stigmatization appears to be giving way to scientific research into the plant’s healing potential.